-Schools will receive a TAFE NSW brochure in May, introducing 20 course offerings for delivery to students in 2022.
+Information about the courses is available on the department’s Virtual VET courses web page.
 These courses are aligned to existing Industry Curriculum Frameworks and will help prepare students to pursue career pathways in areas such as cybersecurity and robotics.

 The External VET Provision website will accept expressions of interest from 31 May 2021.

 About the reform

 The NSW Curriculum Reform is a program to deliver a new curriculum for Kindergarten to Year 12 from 2024.
 The new curriculum is being developed by the NSW Education Standards Authority (NESA).

 The NSW Department of Education is supporting teachers to implement and teach the new curriculum by providing professional learning and resources.

 The reform follows the NSW Curriculum Review, conducted by Professor Geoff Masters for NESA, which found that: